fchastanet/bash-tools-framework/README.md

 - OS : ubuntu related functions
 - Profiles : methods mainly used by
   [Bash-dev-env project](https://fchastanet.github.io/bash-dev-env/#/) that
-  alows to indicate scripts list to install with the ability to include all the depencies recursively.
+  allows to indicate scripts list to install with the ability to include all the dependencies recursively.
 This file `src/Profiles/lintDefinitions.sh` is the precursor of a first bash interface implementation.
 - Retry : retry a command on failure easily
 - ShellDoc : this framework shell documentation generation